Occupy Cal: General strike on November 15

-On January 17, 2012 a proposal was brought to the Occupy Cal General Assembly to occupy UC Berkeley's George and Mary Foster Anthropology Library due to a recent decision by administration to reduce the library's hours and service offerings.
-Part of the overall trend of privatization and divesting of public resources, the university has reduced spending on its libraries by 12 percent since 2012.
+On January 17, 2012, a proposal was brought to the Occupy Cal General Assembly to occupy UC Berkeley's George and Mary Foster Anthropology Library due to a recent decision by the administration to reduce the library's hours and service offerings.
+As part of the overall trend of privatization and divesting of public resources, the university has reduced spending on its libraries by 12 percent since 2012.
 With mass approval by the General Assembly, members of Occupy Cal decided to lead a study-in of the anthropology library on January 19 to demand the reinstatement of the library's hours and resources.

 On January 19, 2012, following a noon-time rally by the larger Occupy Cal community, a group of roughly 100 students, faculty, and staff occupied the anthropology library and sent their demands to the administration.
 The non-violent study-in lasted 3 days and 2 nights, and involved several email exchanges between administration, and students and faculty.

 On January 21, 2012, the occupiers were notified by the administration that their demands would be met: library hours would be reinstated, and a replacement job would be created to achieve regular access to the library.
-While many non-tangible successes were achieved by Occupy Cal, the reinstatement of the anthropology library's hours represented a concrete, observable success to protect the accessibility and quality of education at the University of California, Berkeley.
+While many non-tangible successes were achieved by Occupy Cal, the reinstatement of the anthropology library's hours represented a concrete, observable success in protecting the accessibility and quality of education at the University of California, Berkeley.

 Lawsuit

 BAMN and twenty-nine protesters sued the UC-Berkeley Chancellor Birgeneau, other administrators, UCPD, and other Alameda County Sheriffs for $15 million for excessive force, false arrests, and violation of First Amendment rights from the November 9 protests.
-They cited other cases where excessive forced was used on Occupy protestors and instances where camping was allowed to strengthen their case.
-The lawsuit went on for a number of years and the organization BAMN fought hard to present evidence and legal precedent, showing that police and administrator actions were excessive and aimed at repressing political speech.
+They cited other cases where excessive force was used on Occupy protestors and instances where camping was allowed to strengthen their case.
+The lawsuit went on for a number of years and the organization BAMN presented evidence and legal arguments suggesting that police and administrator actions were excessive and impacted political speech.
 BAMN encouraged people to attend the final hearing on Sept.
-10, 2013, claiming that this was a major part of the movement and without the support of the community, the protests on Nov.
+10, 2013, claiming that this was a major part of the movement and that without the support of the community, the protests on Nov.
 9th were in vain.
-The outcome of the lawsuit awarded the protesters $15 million for punitive and general damages.
-Citation needed.
+Reports indicate the lawsuit sought $15 million in damages, though a final verified outcome is not cited here.